 This is a version of Whitework embroidery, also called Candlewick embroidery.
 This technique traditionally uses an unbleached cotton thread on a piece of unbleached muslin.
 Its modern design comprises colored floss embroidery with traditional white-on-white stitching.
 Our blog illustrates different types of stitching and different stitching techniques.

 The loom-woven or machine-made candlewicks of the early 19th century are a sheer example of this.
 And these days, you will find its best application in cushion covers.
+If you are looking to upgrade your cushion covers check out these cushion cover selection tips at our blog.

 3. Goldwork Embroidery